wushouhe/fabric-tools/build-hyperledgerFabric-for-RHEL-linux-on-z.md

 is used in the next step to compile the Golang programming language source code on Linux on z Systems.

+> ***NOTE:*** If you do not have access to an x86-based Linux system, you can
+> download the Golang Bootstrap tool from <https://ibm.box.com/s/bij71tcn51zw5cw119kxa8rdbxfdo20z>.

 Building the Golang Toolchain
 -----------------------------
 To build the Golang toolchain you need to have successfully built the